spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-advanced/mirror.md

 ---
 title: Local Mirrors
 short: Local Mirrors
-description: How to setup a local mirror for SPIRE instances
+description: How to setup a local mirror for SPIRE images
 kind: spire-helm-charts-hardened-advanced
 weight: 200
 aliases: